FL Biomet Hip Lawsuit: Metal Poisoning, Loopholes, etc.

 (Ft.
-Lauderdale, FL – May 3, 2018) Maglio Christopher & Toale, P.A. files yet another lawsuit against Biomet Orthopedics on behalf of 3 Florida patients who all had to undergo traumatic hip revision surgery because of their defective Biomet Magnum hip implants.
+Lauderdale, FL – May 3, 2018) Mctlaw files yet another lawsuit against Biomet Orthopedics on behalf of 3 Florida patients who all had to undergo traumatic hip revision surgery because of their defective Biomet Magnum hip implants.

 Patients Facing Medical Crises from their Biomet Magnum Hip Implants

 Robert Bloom’s Biomet Magnum hip revision surgery turned into an even bigger nightmare than anyone expected.
-While removing the Magnum, the orthopedic surgeon found and removed an extremely large pseudotumor from Mr. Bloom’s hip joint before replacing it with a different type of hip implant.
+While removing the Magnum, the orthopedic surgeon found and removed a pseudotumor from Mr. Bloom’s hip joint before replacing it with a different type of hip implant.
+Pseudotumors are a complication from metal on metal hip implants.
 Unfortunately, the hip became infected and Mr. Bloom had to undergo a THIRD hip replacement surgery.

 Raymond Moore experienced severe pain, burning, and extremely high levels of metal in his bloodstream from his Biomet Magnum hip implant.
 Moore’s orthopedic surgeon had to remove the Magnum hip and cut out the surrounding hip tissue because of the extensive physical damage left behind.